Garden Shredders

 -

 Your shreds and chips are also used as cover before winter time to insulate your soil.
-You will get an earlier warmer start for growing in spring.
+You will get an earlier warmer start for growing in the new year.

 Garden Shredders & Wood Chippers Work By Different Mechanisms